-Feedback is encouraged and is valued, because it helps to improve FACS policies, systems and service delivery.
-For more information on the types of feedback that FACS would like to receive, please see the Client Feedback Service factsheet.
+Feedback is encouraged and is valued, because it helps to improve DCJ policies, systems and service delivery.
+For more information on the types of feedback that DCJ would like to receive, please see the Client Feedback Service factsheet.

 Feedback can be in the form of a complaint, suggestion, or compliment and can be provided in person, in writing, by email, online or over the telephone.
 For more information see the Client Feedback Service section of contact us.

 For reports of fraud or corruption by staff or clients please see the Reporting Fraud or corruption section of contact us.